WPF-Forge/Forge.Forms/docs/guides/dynamic-resources.md

 `Converter` specifies the value converter to be used in the established binding.
 If a custom converter needs to be used, it must first be registered.
 Example: `{Binding Name|ToUpper}` converts the `Name` property to upper case.

-The list of default converters is given below.
+The list of default converters is given below:

 - `IsNull` - returns whether the provided value is null (boolean).
 - `IsNotNull` - returns whether the provided value is not null (boolean).